It used to be you knew what to expect with a witch hunt. That was then.

 Beyond the political nature of “witch hunt,” what strikes me is how much language has changed in just a few years.
 It has grown more hyperbolic as our politics have become more strident.
 The circus of politics has tarnished the beauty of English.
 Accusations explode like gunfire.
 Be careful, or you may be labelled a Nazi, Socialist, snowflake, hater, homophobe.

 That last one is interesting from a linguistic perspective for the multiplication of phobias in our public discourse.
 Attaching “phobe” to any noun as a way to denigrate the opposition or an entire group of people has become a sort of cottage industry.
 We are back at the mass hysteria of medieval witch hunts, which is not exactly comforting.

-To quote Lenin (and at the risk of being called a Marxist) I have to ask what is to be done?
+To quote Nikolai Chernyshevsky (and at the risk of being called a Leninist), I have to ask what is to be done?
 Unlike Lenin, I don’t want to form another political party.
-What would you call it, anyway?
+Besides, what would you call it?
 The Free Linguists?
 As much as I admire Noam Chomsky, I wouldn’t go down that road.